 The village primary school has limited capacity and an extension would be sought.
 The school site is constrained and reaching its limit.
-The lack of capacity of the existing GP branch facility to support additional growth is a constraint which needs to be investigated further.
+The lack of capacity of the existing GP branch facility to support additional growth is a constraint which is currently being investigated further.